Neoteroi/BlackSheep-Docs/docs/cli.md

 under the hood, with [`questionary`](https://pypi.org/project/questionary/) to offer better prompts.

-The official templates are `cookiecutter` templates, that can be used in non-interactive way if desired, using the `cookiecutter` CLI.
+The official templates are `cookiecutter` templates, that can be used in a non-interactive way if desired, using the `cookiecutter` CLI.
 This can be useful to bootstrap new projects in automated jobs (CI/CD).

-For example, to bootstrap a new project using the API template, with name "foo" and using TOML files for application settings:
+For example, to bootstrap a new project using the API template, with the name "foo" and using TOML files for application settings:

 ```bash
 cookiecutter https://github.com/Neoteroi/BlackSheep-API --no-input project_name=foo app_settings_format=TOML